states Crossword Puzzles

 Down

-- A pure substance made of only one type of atom
+- A material only made of one type of particle

-- State of matter with particles tightly packed and vibrating in place
+- State of matter with the least energy

 Across